Doctors Note Logo

 Clove tea is traditionally used to calm mild nausea and stomach upset.

 That said, ongoing or severe symptoms are not normal and should not be ignored.
-If you're experiencing persistent digestive issues and want to understand what might be causing them, use this Abdominal Discomfort symptom checker to get personalized insights and learn whether you should seek medical care.
+If you're experiencing persistent digestive issues and want to understand what might be causing them, try this free AI symptom checker to get personalized insights based on your specific symptoms and learn whether you should seek medical care.

 If pain is severe, persistent, or accompanied by fever, vomiting, blood in stool, or unexplained weight loss, speak to a doctor immediately.